VCSTDN2024/imad5112-practicum-2025-Kaamilah-vc/README.md

-Playlist Manager app
+*Playlist Manager app*

 Developer: Kaamilah Seni Reaze Mahomed

 Student Number: ST10492062

 Group: GROUP 1

 Course: Higher Certificate in Mobile Application and Web Development

 Subject: IMAD

 Links
 GitHub Repository: https://github.com/VCSTDN2024/imad5112-practicum-2025-Kaamilah-vc.git

-App Overview
+*App Overview*

 The Welcome to playlist manager it is an application for Android that aims to give users the option off rate songs, give comments and give feeddback about the artists.This application, which was created with Kotlin and Android Studio, allow users to rate songs with arrays of singer.

-What is the app purpose?The app, besides to showcase a simple and intercative music playlist
+*What is the app purpose?
+The app, besides to showcase a simple and intercative music playlist*

-Features:
+*Features:*

-Show the artist names
+-Show the artist names
-We can tap an artist to view detailed information
-Easy to use and customaze your own playlist.
+=We can tap an artist to view detailed information -Easy to use and customaze your own playlist.
-The review screen allow players to restart the quiz so they can try it again.
+-The review screen allow players to restart the quiz so they can try it again.

-Design Considerations
+*Design Considerations*
 User Experience (UX):

 The app was designed to give an easy and accessible experience.